 Applied Part 10.
 Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 Status: Recommendation.
-Protecting KPIs with a paired guard metric and a blocking emergency mode is an established practice described in the Google SRE Book.
-Specific thresholds (silent_p0, manual_review_floor, audit_trace_coverage) and the validation.md v1.1 format are a recommended framework that most teams adapt.
+Protecting KPIs with a paired guard metric and a blocking emergency mode is a well-established practice described in the Google SRE Book.
+The specific thresholds (silent_p0, manual_review_floor, audit_trace_coverage) and the validation.md v1.1 format are a recommended framework that most teams adapt.

-For educational walkthrough, it is sufficient to run examples/goodhart-validator/ and see how a good MTTR gets blocked by rising silent_p0.
+For the educational run, it is enough to launch examples/goodhart-validator/ and see how a good MTTR is blocked by a rise in silent_p0.
 The metric network, trace fields, and threshold calibration belong to the full production track.
-If the term "red button" appears below, read it as a short label for the formal emergency mode.
+If you encounter the name "red button" below, read it as a short alias for the formal emergency mode.

-In Part 9 of the first volume, one metric per check was sufficient: "review visible after publication," "sum does not go negative."
-In the production scenario cdn_error_budget_burn, that same logic is no longer enough.
-The agent journal and ailment dashboard from Part 11 shows a contradictory picture after release, and a single metric becomes a trap.
-Here we will expand it into a network of paired guard metrics — these are pairs of "KPI + safety indicator," where the second prevents optimizing the first at the cost of hidden damage.
-The catalog of typical manipulations against which this network protects is systematized in Part 20.
+In part 9 of the first volume, one metric per check was sufficient: "feedback is visible after publication," "the sum does not go negative."
+In a production scenario like cdn_error_budget_burn, the same logic is no longer enough.
+The agent log and fault dashboard from part 11 shows a contradictory picture after release, and a single metric becomes bait.
+Here we will expand it into a network of paired guard metrics — these are pairs of "KPI + safety net indicator," where the second prevents the first from being optimized at the cost of hidden damage.
+The catalog of typical manipulations this network protects against is systematized in part 20.
 SDD Antipatterns.

 Before Reading

-- Foundation from the first volume: Part 9 teaches to verify the fact, not convincing prose; Part 20 shows how the process starts protecting the wrong goal.
+- Foundation from the first volume: part 9 teaches checking the fact, not persuasive prose; part 20 shows how the process starts defending the wrong goal.

 - Local educational case:

-cdn_error_budget_burn, because improved MTTR can be blocked by risingsilent_p0. - Trail for
+cdn_error_budget_burn, because an improved MTTR can be blocked by a rise insilent_p0. - Trace for

 capstone/: one target metric, one guard metric, and one blocked example forhigh_memory_usage.

-- Key terms for the first pass: guard metric and emergency mode ("red button").
+- Main terms of the first pass: guard metric and emergency mode ("red button").
 The rest —

-silent_p0,manual_review_floor,audit_trace_coverage,edge_drift, trace fields, metric network — are reference material; open them only when needed for a single line incapstone/goodhart-note.md. - What to defer: metric network, trace fields, drift calibration, and full emergency mode.
+silent_p0,manual_review_floor,audit_trace_coverage,edge_drift, trace fields, metric network — are reference material, open them only when needed for a single line ofcapstone/goodhart-note.md. - What to defer: the metric network, trace fields, drift calibration, and a full emergency mode.

 Goal

-By the end of the section, you will assemble a validation.md that catches Goodhart traps in advance and does not allow the LLM incident pipeline to improve reported KPIs at the cost of triage degradation.
+By the end of the section, you will assemble a validation.md that catches Goodhart traps in advance and prevents the LLM incident pipeline from improving reported KPIs at the cost of triage degradation.

-The main gain is this: you will separate metrics into controllable goals and inviolable quality invariants.
-Then you will establish verifiable thresholds for them, evidence in traces, and CI blocks.
+The main gain is this: you will separate metrics into managed goals and inviolable quality invariants.
+Then you will anchor verifiable thresholds, evidence in traces, and CI blocks for them.

-"Trap metrics" here means KPIs that are useful as signals but become dangerous if optimized separately from quality invariants.
-KPI (key performance indicator) is a key metric that the team seeks to improve with a release.
+"Bait metrics" here means KPIs that are useful as a signal but become dangerous if optimized separately from quality invariants.
+KPI (key performance indicator) is a key indicator that the team aims to improve with a release.

-This approach continues the SDD cycle: specification, verification criteria, and iterations are fixed before implementing changes, not adjusted after obtaining a pretty result (GitHub Spec Kit Quickstart).
+This approach continues the SDD cycle: specification, verification criteria, and iterations are fixed before changes are introduced, rather than adjusted after obtaining a beautiful result (GitHub Spec Kit Quickstart).

-The effect "when a measure becomes a target, it ceases to be a good measure" is classically known as Goodhart's law (Wikipedia: Goodhart's law).
-Google's SRE definition of SLO directly relies on this caution (SRE Book: Service Level Objectives).
+The very effect of "when a measure becomes a target, it ceases to be a good measure" is classically known as Goodhart's law (Wikipedia: Goodhart's law).
+The SLO definition from Google SRE directly relies on this caution (SRE Book: Service Level Objectives).

 Minimal Educational Scenario